Here’s the one truth you need to know about the best Fitbit for women:

 Fitbit Surge Fitness Super Watch is a good fitness tracker for ladies who walk, run, or bike for fitness.

-In the design mix is a GPS system that tracks speed and distance covered and a heart rate monitor that lets you know the intensity of your workout.
+In the design mix is a GPS system that tracks the speed and distance covered and a heart rate monitor that lets you know the intensity of your workout.

 We like to think that the design of this fitness tracker is quite basic.
 And for the most part, that’s really what it is.

-It’s available mostly in black with soft elastomer strap.
+It’s available mostly in black with a soft elastomer strap.
 Wear it somewhat higher on your arm so you can get accurate results from the Pure Pulse LED sensor of the heart rate monitor.